If this is your first time building an Android app for Clover, you can try our Android App Tutorial first.

 META-INF/CERT.RSA.
 If you are signing your app manually, make sure to use

-An app requires at least one pricing option before merchants will be able to install and launch the app (including your own test merchants, can install and launch the app.
+An app requires at least one pricing option before merchants will be able to install and launch the app (including your own test merchants).
 From the Developer Dashboard, click on the Edit Pricing link to launch and complete this step.

 Sideload your APK

-Only merchant accounts that will be able to see your app in the Clover App Market are the ones that were created under your developer account.
+The only merchant accounts that will be able to see your unpublished app in the Clover App Market are the ones that were created under your developer account.

-Select your app, and then click Install App.
+Select your app, then click Install App.
 Note that any permissions you have set are shown here for the merchant to accept, as well as any subscription levels.
-Your app will now be able to access this merchant’s data, as well as recieve their subscription information.
+Your app will now be able to access this merchant’s data, as well as receive their subscription information.